Jeffrey-Sardina/Divine-Abandonment-Language/grammar.md

 # Grammar

 ## Word Order
 VOS word order.
-We'll go with the "default" secondary word orders for a VOI primary word order; that is
+We'll go with the "default" secondary word orders for a VOS primary word order; that is
 - adjective - noun
 - relative clause - noun
 - noun - preposition